-When it comes to mail fraud penalties in federal procurement contract, criminal actions and the penalty for wire fraud against the federal government, criminal prosecution of government contractors, corporations and employees are drastically increasing over the last five years.
+When it comes to mail fraud in a federal procurement contract, criminal actions and wire fraud against the federal government, criminal prosecution of contractors, corporations, and employees have drastically increased over the last five years.

 - Formation of a scheme or artifice to defraud, and

 - Use of mail or interstate wire transmission in furtherance of that scheme.

 If you are a defendant in whistleblower allegations of mail crimes and wire fraud against the federal government, understand that intra-corporate mailings and emails can be sufficient for purposes of a mail fraud conviction.
 See information about SDVOSB fraud representation.
 Making sure that you have federal wire fraud defense lawyers and mail fraud attorneys that understand the process and procurement regulations can be a great advantage when defending your company.

 This level of a white-collar crime case can bring mail or wire fraud penalty charges in multiple ways for violating mail and wire fraud statutes:

 Wire fraud charges that result from whistleblower cases can include paying fines and incarceration for not more than 20 years.

 - If you are convicted of wire fraud against the federal government, for a single act, you be looking at fines and up to 20 years of prison time.

 - If the wire fraud impacts a financial institution or is connected to a presidentially declared disaster or emergency, there can be potential fines of up to $1,000,000 and up to 30 years in prison

 Federal Mail Fraud Penalty